brendanf/FUNGuildR/README.md

 | Cryptococcus    | Cryptococcus neoformans  | Fungi;Basidiomycota;Tremellomycetes;Tremellales;Tremellaceae;Cryptococcus;Cryptococcus neoformans            | Cryptococcus\_neoformans  |             20 | Pathotroph  | Animal Pathogen        | Yeast                         | NULL                                                | Highly Probable   | Likely opportunistic human pathogen (Irinyi et al. 2015) | Kurtzman CP, et al. (eds.)
 2011.
 The Yeasts, a Taxonomic Study.
 Fifth Edition.
 Vols 1-3.
 Elsevier, San Diego; Irinyi L, et al. 2015.
 Medical Mycology 53:313-337         |
 | Dung Cannon     | Pilobolus crystallinus   | Fungi;Zygomycota;Mucoromycetes;Mucorales;Pilobolaceae;Pilobolus;Pilobolus crystallinus                       | Pilobolus                 |             13 | Saprotroph  | Dung Saprotroph        | NULL                          | NULL                                                | Highly Probable   | NULL                                                     | Bell A. 1983.
 Dung Fungi: An Illustrated Guide to Coprophilous Fungi in New Zealand.
 Victoria University Press, Wellington; Tedersoo L, et al. 2014.
 Science 346:1256688 |

+For more information about the meaning of the new columns, see the FUNGuild manual, available at <https://github.com/UMNFuN/FUNGuild>.

 ## Import data format

 Each value in the Taxonomy column should consist of a comma-, colon-, underscore\_, or semicolon-delimited list of taxa which the organism on that row belongs to.
-For instance, for the common cultivated mushroom, *Agaricus
-    bisporus*:

-    Fungi;Basidiomycota;Agaricomycetes;Agaricales;Agaricaceae;Agaricus;Agaricus bisporus
+You can see examples in the `sample_fungi` data presented above.

-Such taxonomic classifications are frequently arranged from the most inclusive taxon (e.g., Kingdom) to the most specific (e.g., Species), but this is not required.
-Not all taxonomic ranks are required; the algorithm returns results only for the most specific taxon which is present in the database.
+Such taxonomic classifications are frequently arranged from the most inclusive taxon (e.g., Kingdom) to the most specific (e.g., Species), but this is not actually required.
+Not all taxonomic ranks are required;
+for each row, the algorithm returns results only for the most specific taxon which is present in the database.

 ## Database caching